-ICPC Stands for "Information & Communication Processing Center".
-It is considered as backbone of the university.
-ICPC contains different types of networks, i.e. voice & data networks, which facilitates inter departmental communication related to internet & voice communication.
+ICPC is considered as backbone of the University.
+ICPC contains different types of networks, i.e., voice & data networks, which facilitates inter departmental communication related to internet & voice communication.
 It also connects MUET Intranet to the outside world through a bandwidth of 800 Mbps on fiber link.

-The ICP Center is having a powerful and scalable switching fabric that carries gigabit traffic on fiber optics backbone and interconnects all buildings of university including administration building, departments and hostels.
+The ICPC is having a powerful and scalable switching fabric that carries gigabit traffic on fiber optics backbone and interconnects all buildings of the University including administration building, departments and hostels.
 It is designed on the VLAN infrastructure.
 Apart from data service, ICPC is also providing voice services through the modern Alcatel-Lucent OmniPCX 4400, EPABX System since 2003.
-ICPC provides following services as well as facilities in the university:
+ICPC provides following services as well as facilities in the University:

 - Data and Voice Services

-- Wireless Connectivity
+- Wireless Connectivity (Blanket coverage)

-- Trainings & Internships
+- Trainings & Internships for Employees & students

-- Smart ID Cards
+- Smart ID Cards for Employees & students

 - Security Surveillance System

+- Email Service

 - SMS Alert Service

 - Web Services